itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

         // connections that inform the dock widget about changes in parameters, status... should be created
         // and destroyed in the method 'dockWidgetVisibilityChanged'.

+        //if you can and want, you can assign the unique identification string for this plugin here:
+        //m_identifier = QString("my unique plugin nr: %1").arg(yourSerialNumber)
+        //you can also set this in the init-method.

         Qt::DockWidgetAreas areas = Qt::LeftDockWidgetArea | Qt::RightDockWidgetArea;
         QDockWidget::DockWidgetFeatures features = QDockWidget::DockWidgetClosable | QDockWidget::DockWidgetFloatable | QDockWidget::DockWidgetMovable;
         createDockWidget("MyDockWidgetName", features, areas, myDockWidget);